SamriddhiJain/SimCLR-for-cell-profiling/README.md

 - `feature_eval\random_forest_classifier.py` holds the classfier code that can be used on top of the representations to test progress.
 Currently we are using a random forest classifier, but a simple linear head can also be used.
 - Finally, `simclr.py` binds all these modules together and holds the code for overall training.
 - The trained model checkpoints are stored in directory `{working_directory}\runs`.
-- The code for downstream task (single cell representation aggregation and KNN training) is present in module `feature_eval\profile_metrics.py`.
-It also contains tsne visualization code ran on the aggregated data.
+- The code for running downstream task (single cell representation aggregation and KNN training) is present in `evaluation.py`.
+This script is a wrapper over `generate_features.py` and `feature_eval\profile_measures.py` which generate single cell embeddings and run nsc evaluation pipeline respectively.
+Both of the scripts can also be used as stand alone modules for intermediate results. `profile_measures.py` also contains tsne visualization code ran on the aggregated data.

 ### Config hyperparameters
 The config file and various hyperparameters are explained details below.